crab and shrimp stuffed mushrooms.

 How to make crab and shrimp stuffed mushrooms

-.
-Don’t wash your mushrooms under running water if you can help it.
+• Don’t wash your mushrooms under running water if you can help it.
 They are like little sponges and will absorb that liquid.
 Instead, wipe them with a damp paper towel.
-If you are washing a lot of mushrooms and must wash in bulk, use this technique that I learned working in restaurant kitchens years ago, rinse the under running water cavity side down, so the water doesn’t accumulate in the cavity.
+If you are washing a lot of mushrooms and must wash in bulk, use this technique that I learned working in restaurant kitchens years ago, rinse them under running water cavity side down, so the water doesn’t accumulate in the cavity.
 Immediately dry with a clean kitchen towel.
-This is how we handled it when cleaning in bulk.
+This is how we handled it when cleaning in bulk and I still do it this way when preparing a lot of mushrooms.

 raw mushrooms.